jbarratt/serverless_survey/README.md

 .. then add RESULTS_BUCKET to s-function.json

+This *should* work.
+Looks like it's an open issue with the python runtime.
+I may have to file a github issue.

 Now all that's left is granting the IAM role to lambda to write files to the bucket.

 Cool, got that going.
 Just add it to the rest of the policies in s-resources-cf.json.
 Works with templates, too.

+And... ding ding ding, it all works end-to-end.
+Nice!

 ## TODO